Medical-Fitness Technician

 Learning Objective:

-The Arm Muscle Fitness Test is a 2-part test using a 1-minute Push-Up Test for the arm extensors and a 1-minute Inverted Row Test for the arm flexors.
+The Arm Muscle Fitness Test is a 2-part test using a 1-minute Push-Up Test for the arm extensors and a 1-minute Inverted-Row Test for the arm flexors.
 The two test scores are combined into a single averaged Arm Muscle Fitness Score.
-Only the combined Arm Muscle Fitness Score is used in the formula to calculate the participant's Total Fitness Score (aka: Med-Fit Score).
+Only the combined Arm Muscle Fitness Score is used in the formula to calculate the participant's Total Fitness Score (aka: Medical-Fitness Score).

-The Push-Up Test for Arm Extensor Muscle Fitness is a 1-minute AMRAP (as many reps as possible) during which your client tries to perform as many push-ups as possible (to the best of their ability) until the time runs out.
+The Push-Up Test is used to assess Arm Extensor Fitness, which is a 1-minute AMRAP (as many reps as possible) during which your client performs as many push-ups as possible (to the best of his/her ability) until the time runs out.

 The push-up exercise mainly targets the Pectoralis Major and Triceps Brachii muscles.